sarah1893/notes/docs/appendix/python-concurrent.rst

 coroutines are.
 Based on the previous discussion, an event loop is responsible for scheduling generators to perform specific tasks, and that is similar to dispatch jobs to threads.
 In this case, generators serve like threads to be in charge of “routine jobs.”
-Obviously, A coroutine is just a term to represent a task that is scheduled by an event-loop in a program instead of operating systems.
+Obviously, A coroutine is a term to represent a task that is scheduled by an event-loop in a program instead of operating systems.
 The following snippet shows what ``@coroutine`` is.
 This decorator mainly transforms a function into a generator function and using a wrapper, ``types.coroutine``, to preserve backward compatibility.